bitPogo/kmock/docs/src/roadmap.md

 - stabilize verification/assertion ✅️
 - stabilize proxy api ✅️
 - introduce a more robust way to access proxies ✅️
+- prototype an agnostic Annotation for arbitrary sources ✅️
 - publish to MavenCentral

 ## 0.1.0